fh295/fh295.github.io/noncompositional.md

 <br/>

-Strangely, if they watch the gif above a few times then read the sentence, they say it's perfectly coherent.
+Now read the sentence again.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *__The haystack was important because the cloth ripped__*

+Most people say that after clicking on the link, then reading the sentence, it now makes sense to them.

 The context on which language understanding depends is very often perceptual or social.

-What's compositional about that?
+Understanding language involves constructing a representation of a scene based on how we understand the world.

 *McClelland, J. L. (1992).
 Can connectionist models discover the structure of natural language?*